No Lobbying or Political Contributions

 Like other major companies, Schlumberger belongs to trade and industry associations in the United States to which Schlumberger pays annual dues.
 Schlumberger joins such associations when they add value to the Company, its stockholders and employees.

-The Company's policy restricts trade and industry associations from using Schlumberger funds to directly or indirectly engage in political expenditures.
-To help ensure that the associations do not use any portion of the dues or other funds paid by Schlumberger for political contributions, Schlumberger annually informs the U.S. associations of our policy prohibiting any such use of Company funds.
-In addition, Schlumberger receives, from each U.S. trade association to which the Company pays any amounts annually, a confirmation that the Company’s dues or other expenditures paid will not be used for contributions to political parties or candidates.
+The Company's policy restricts such trade and industry associations from using Schlumberger funds to directly or indirectly engage in lobbying or political expenditures.
+To help ensure that these associations do not use any portion of the dues or other funds paid by Schlumberger for lobbying or political contributions, Schlumberger periodically informs them of our policy prohibiting any such use of Company funds.